NepharaLabs/Nephara_App/docs/getting-started/configuration.md

 ## Accessibility

-NECRORA is designed to be accessible:
+NEPHARA is designed to be accessible:

 - **Keyboard Navigation**: Full keyboard support
 - **Screen Readers**: Compatible with major screen readers